• Data set 1: Mammal body mass

 ## 5388 242 84 17

-Extinction status by continent (contingency table).
+1. Extinction status by continent (contingency table).
 Australia (AUS) seems to have the greatest number of extinct species relative to the total number.
-This might be easier to see if the row sums are included in the table.
+This is easier to appreciate if the row sums are included in the table.

 mytab <- table(mammals$continent, mammals$status)